stefLaur62/game/README.md

 Space : Handbrake

-R : Restart to the Sstart
+R : Restart to the start

 ## TODO